Customize login methods

 Time-based one-time password (TOTP) authentication lets users log in with codes generated by authenticator apps such as Google Authenticator or Microsoft Authenticator.
 For implementation details, see [Login with TOTP](/guides/user/be_auth_totp)

 - **Max TOTPs**: the maximum number of TOTP authenticators a user can have at the same time.
+You can set any whole number from 1 to 50.
 When the limit is reached, new registrations are blocked.

 - **Issuer**: the name of the app shown in the user's authenticator app.
 This field is pre-filled and not editable.